Infant formula: 2022 United States Baby Formula Shortages

-Amid and prior to the formula shortages, Woman and Infant Children (WIC) centers in Georgia and North Carolina were disposing of infant formula.
+Amid and before the formula shortages, Woman and Infant Children (WIC) centers in Georgia and North Carolina were disposing of infant formula.
 This was done under the USDA's recommendation that unused, returned WIC infant formula were to be disposed of upon return.
 Despite an attempt by the USDA to walk back this recommendation by stating that it is a recommendation rather than a requirement, the USDA confirms that it will not reverse this recommendation, even amid the formula shortage.
 As a result, from October 2021 through May 2022, 16,459 cans of baby formula were destroyed by WIC clinics in Georgia and an unknown amount of baby formula cans were destroyed in North Carolina and other US States.

 On July 6, 2022, the FDA announced that it would change its rules to allow foreign formula manufacturers to permanently import their goods into the U.S., potentially reducing the severity of the shortage.
 Critics of the FDA note that this does not remove the regulations entirely and that this shortage has been self-imposed by the FDA from the start.
 Additionally, critics note that if a formula maker passes EU regulations, this should be good enough for the FDA to allow importation of that formula.

 Critics of the FDA's regulatory policy note that the regulatory scheme surrounding European formulas is not borne from a science-based desire to protect children, but rather an influence that the US dairy industry has on the agency.
 Critics also note that if there were an issue with European formulas, the issue would be widespread among the European babies that regularly consume the formula.

-The FORMULA Act is set to expire at the end of 2022, which will subsequently reinstate tariffs on foreign made formula.
+The FORMULA Act is set to expire at the end of 2022, which will subsequently reinstate tariffs on foreign-made formula.
 Experts worry that this will result in a repeat formula shortage for 2023.
-The CEO of the National Milk Producers Federation, a lobbying organization for dairy producers, wrote in a letter to Congress and the Biden Administration to allow for the reinstatement of tariffs on foreign baby formula to commence.
+The CEO of the National Milk Producers Federation, a lobbying organization for dairy producers, wrote in a letter to Congress and the Biden administration to allow for the reinstatement of tariffs on foreign baby formula to commence.

 History

 The Wabanaki and other Native American tribal nations of North America made an infant formula from nuts and cornmeal.
-Elizabeth Hanson was captured by Wabanaki in 1725 and a Native American woman showed Hanson how to make this infant formula and she included this in her captivity narrative.
+Elizabeth Hanson was kidnapped by Wabanaki in 1725 and a Native American woman showed Hanson how to make this infant formula and she included this in her captivity narrative.